 Negative Natural State: a relatively neutral realization of our pure nature that lacks the quality of bliss; realization of our pure nature in the absence of embodying our pure subjectivity and without arriving at the state of samadhi.

-No-mind: a dimension of consciousness and being that exists beyond and independently of the mind; a profound level of realization wherein the sense of me in the mind is absorbed into the state of emptiness; the surrender of the observer and self-reference to the consciousness of the soul.
+No-mind: a dimension of consciousness and being that exists beyond, and independently of, the mind; a profound level of realization wherein the sense of me in the mind is absorbed into the state of emptiness; a state of freedom from self-reference.

 Non-abidance: an experience of non-separation in which the division between here and now is dissolved; a level of realization in which the soul abides in the reality of all, beyond any reference to creation or the uncreated; transparent unity between consciousness of oneself and consciousness of the totality that transcends the self-limiting notions of ‘who’ and ‘where’.

 Non-being: non-abidance; the realm of absence; the absolute; the state of transcendence; a condition in which me has merged with the beyond; the dissolution of self in the absolute through which being is transcended; the absence of a knower through which being reveals its non-abiding depth.

 Non-conceptualization: a condition of absorption in reality free of veiling mental constructs; the unity of the knower and no-mind; consciousness free from self-reference.

 Non-doing: a state of surrender; pure meditation; the original stillness of being.